akudilcz/uah-gist-mutraff-bastra/BASTRA_INSTALLATION_REQUISITES.md

 pip 8.1.2 from /Library/Python/2.7/site-packages/pip-8.1.2-py2.7.egg (python 2.7)
 ```
-If not found, check with oyur administrator how to install it or check your OS distribution help files.
+If not found, check with your administrator how to install it or check your OS distribution help files.

 ## Aditional libraries

-After creating the python sumo env, maybe some python packges would be rrequired for installation.
-You will use pip command.
+After creating the python sumo env, maybe some python packges would be required for installation.
+You will use pip command *inside the pyenv* (note the sumo prompt):

-Bastra requires the lxml python package.
-Install it with:
+*lxml* Bastra requires the lxml python package.
 ```
 	(sumo) $ pip install lxml
-	# !!!
-NOTE THE (sumo) prompt that indicates the activation of the pyenv !!!
 ```

 ## Python Virtual Environments